Updated May 2026 with current Indian retail prices.

 Cons:

-- Battery life under 2 hours in gaming mode
+- Battery life is under 2 hours in gaming mode

 - Webcam is 720p and grainy

-The i5-13420H CPU is a capable mid-range chip.
-It runs at 3.4 GHz base and boosts to 4.6 GHz.
-Paired with the RTX 4050, it handles all competitive titles at 100+ FPS and AAA games at 50-70 FPS on high settings.
-The RAM is 16GB DDR5 dual channel from the factory which is exactly what you want.
+The i5-13420H is a capable mid-range chip with 8 cores and 12 threads, boosting up to 4.6 GHz.
+Paired with the RTX 3050 4GB GDDR6 it handles competitive titles at well over 100 FPS and AAA games at medium settings comfortably.
+RAM is 16GB DDR4 and it is upgradeable.

 Pros: